The Beauty and Meaning of Latin Plant Names

 For those interested in how to write great marketing and PR content to market an organisation the above article was published in 2008 as the first in a series of 72 pages in a couple of “glossy” magazines that fitted the reader profile of my clients target audience.
 The client wanted to recruit adult students to horticultural courses and, rather than write head on adverts, I decided to use more in-depth “value” articles, that evidenced my client’s field of expertise.

-It was fortunate that I also have a horticultural background (I owned and ran a horticultural nursery for none years) and was fluent in this type of content.
+It was fortunate that I also have a horticultural background (I owned and ran a horticultural nursery for nine years) and was fluent in this type of content.

 Vulgare when used as part of a Latin plant name simply means common.